-A. Family Engagement

-1. The YPC shall attempt to include the youth's family in formal meetings and case planning to the extent possible.
-Refer to Family Engagement (DCFS/JJS 500.13) and Child and Family Team (DCFS/JJS 500.02).

-B. Case Plans

-- 1. The YPC shall have an Active Case Plan for each youth on their caseload and complete reviews and updates per Case Plan (DCFS/JJS 500.20). - 2.
-To ensure quality contacts, the YPC shall base all contacts with youth on assessing progress of goals and activities within the Case Plan.
+- A. Initial Preparation - 1.
+YPCs shall meet with newly committed youth in detention, within 14 days after being assigned the case, prior to the youth's transport to a state facility. - a.
+A Detention Initial Report (Attachment E) shall be completed as required for this visit.
+A copy shall be saved in the DCFS web-based case management system as part of the activity and may be provided to the facility case manager via email if requested. - 2.
+YPCs shall meet with the parent/guardian within 14 days of being assigned the case to begin family engagement and case planning. - b.
+A Home Initial Report shall be completed from this visit (Attachment D).
+A copy shall be saved in the DCFS web-based case management system as part of the activity and may be provided to the facility case manager via email if requested. - B. Family Engagement - 1.
+The YPC shall attempt to include the youth's family in formal meetings and case planning to the extent possible.
+Refer to Family Engagement (DCFS/JJS 500.13) and Child and Family Team (DCFS/JJS 500.02). - C. Case Plans - 1.
+The YPC shall have an Active Case Plan for each youth on their caseload and complete reviews and updates per Case Plan (DCFS/JJS 500.20). - 2.
+To ensure quality contacts, the YPC shall assess progress on goals and activities within the Case Plan.

-C. Reentry Planning

-1. The YPC shall participate in the final facility CFT meeting at least 30 days prior to the youth's discharge, to develop the Aftercare Plan.
-Refer to Case Plan (DCFS/JJS 500.20).

-D. Conditions of Parole

-- 1. The YPC shall be responsible for preparing and completing written Conditions of Parole (Standard, Amended, or Special) for each youth they are assigned to supervise. - a.
+- D. Reentry Planning - 1.
+Reentry planning begins the day a youth arrives at a facility or once a youth is assigned a facility case manager. - 2.
+A YPC shall participate in monthly facility CFT meetings for all youth assigned in a state facility. - 3.
+The assigned YPC shall participate in the final facility CFT meeting at least 30 days prior to the youth's discharge, to develop an Aftercare Plan (DCFS/JJS 500.20, Case Plan). - E. Conditions of Parole - 1.
+The YPC shall be responsible for preparing and completing written Conditions of Parole (Standard, Amended, or Special) for each youth they are assigned to supervise. - a.
 Conditions of Parole are individualized for each youth, with some standard conditions and some individualized conditions. - b.
 The YPC shall review Conditions of Parole with the youth prior to facility discharge and immediately after discharge. - c.
 Prior to the youth's release into parent/guardian custody, Conditions of Parole shall be signed by the following: - i.
 Youth - ii.
 Parent/Guardian - iii.
 Youth Parole Counselor - iv.
 Unit Manager - d.
-Once signed by all parties, the Conditions of Parole are filed with the court.

-E. YLS/CMI Re-assessments

-1. YPCs are responsible for YLS/CMI reassessments 45 days after facility discharge and then every six months thereafter, unless an exception is present, per Youth Level of Service/Case Management Inventory (YLS/CMI; DCFS/JJS 500.17).
+Once signed by all parties, the Conditions of Parole are filed with the court. - F. YLS/CMI Reassessments - 1.
+YPCs are responsible for YLS/CMI reassessments six (6) after the last completed facility YLS/CMI and every six (6) months thereafter, unless an exception is present (DCFS/JJS 500.17, YLS/CMI;). - G. Parole Incentives - 1.
+Incentives shall be used to encourage compliance and progress with court ordered community service, restitution, and the Conditions of Parole.